 SP 800-30 gives risk management teams the ability to examine risk through the lenses necessary to relay that risk back to business leaders: threat type, business impact, and financial impact.
-Relaying these identified risks in this format helps bridge the gap between cybersecurity and business leaders - as information security becomes an increasing concern at the CEO and Board level, using the same terminology is paramount.
+Relaying these identified risks in this format helps bridge the gap between cybersecurity events and business leaders - as information security becomes an increasing concern at the CEO and Board level, using the same terminology is paramount.
 SP 800-30 helps technical leaders put cyber risks into a business context.

-The NIST RMF is predicated on actively conducting risk assessments to inform control implementation which makes SP 800-30 so critical to both NIST’s framework for risk management as well as cybersecurity management.
-The CSF is driven by outcomes and maps onto specific controls - overall, though for strategic planning, the NIST CSF needs a risk assessment to inform where to begin.
+The NIST RMF is predicated on actively conducting assessments for risk-informed control implementation which makes SP 800-30 so critical to both NIST’s framework for risk management as well as cybersecurity management.
+The CSF is driven by outcomes and maps onto specific security controls - overall, though for strategic planning, the NIST CSF needs a risk assessment to inform where to begin.
 While O'Reilly sees any framework for risk quantification as a step in the right direction (from a three-by-three matrix through to 800-30 and the FAIR model) he believes that it comes down to how much value the outcomes are to the other members of your organization.

-A NIST SP 800-30 risk assessment specifically is of value since it rolls up well into the CSF given that they were developed by the same body.
+A NIST SP 800-30 risk assessment specifically is of value since it rolls up well into the CSF given that they were developed by the same organization.
 While the CSF is flexible enough to use any risk assessment framework, O'Reilly recommends SP 800-30 for established infosec programs and uses a combination of 800-30 and the FAIR model in the CyberStrong platform.

 Tools for Conducting An SP 800-30 Risk Assessment